quarkslab/ziphyr/README.md

 # Ziphyr

+Ziphyr is an on-the-fly zip archiving applied on a streamed file source, with optional on-the-fly encryption.

 ![GitHub](https://img.shields.io/github/license/quarkslab/ziphyr)
 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/quarkslab/ziphyr/Python%20Tox/master)
 ![PyPI](https://img.shields.io/pypi/v/ziphyr)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/ziphyr)

-Ziphyr is an on-the-fly zipcrypto archiving applied on a streamed file source.
-Disclaimer: *the zip-native cryptography is unsecure*.

 ## Features

+* Disclaimer: *the zip-native cryptography is unsecure*
 * Streamed file turned into a streamed zip
+* Can be used password-less for a non-encrypted zip stream
-* zipcrypto applied on-the-fly on the stream
+* Or with a password to apply on-the-fly zipcrypto to the stream
-* retro-compatibility for py35 with writable ZipInfo port
+* Retro-compatibility for py35 with writable ZipInfo port

 ## Install